vviseguy/simon/README.md

 ## Simon

+Currently, the project is only html and css.

 This repository will hold my files for the mock Simon application that I will be creating.

 # Things I have learned